Lenicon/mean-unicorns-sing-in-chiptune/README.md

 ## HOW TO PLAY
 - Open index.html in any browser
-- Move with arrow keys or WASD (there's diagonals).
+- Move with arrow keys or WASD.
 - Squares that are about to be hit flash yellow with a countdown number on them (2, then 1).
 When the number runs out, that pattern turns into a rainbow laser for one beat.
 Get off those